Lachouri/nft-preview-card-component/README.md

 ### What I learned

-I worked with flexbox and learned a little bit more how to use it.
+I have been working with Flexbox and have understood a little better how to use it.

 ## Author